-• Stabilization Services - Specialized Habilitation is a distinct and separate service from specialized habilitation, appears in PCSPs separately, is authorized separately, and has a unique and separate billing code.
+• Stabilization Services - Specialized Habilitation is a distinct and separate service from specialized habilitation services, appears in PCSPs separately, is authorized separately, and has a unique and separate billing code.

-• Since this service is one of the services covered under the aggregate service package, an expenditure limitation applies as indicated in Appendix C-4.a.
+• Since this service is one of the services covered under the CIIBS service package, an expenditure limitation applies as indicated in Appendix C-4.a.

-• Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to from the Department of Children, Youth, and Families (DCYF) or from Title IV-E of the Social Security Act or from other sources.
+• Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to from the Department of Children, Youth, and Families (DCYF) or from